-To whom it may concern,

-This letter confirms that John Smith holds an account at our bank.
-The account number is 0000 000 000.

-The total amount held is £20,000.
-The minimum balance held over the last 28 consecutive days is £18,000.

-Yours faithfully,

-John Smith

-Date (must be within the last 31 days)

-Your name or your parent's/legal guardian's name

-There must be enough money in the account to cover both your course fees and living costs
+血 08/02/22 Date (must be within the last 31 days) To whom it may concern, This letter confirms that John Smith hobank.
+The account number is 0000 00 Your name or your parent's/legal guardian's name The total amount held is £20,000.
+The over the last 28 consecutive days is £7 Yours faithfully, John Smith There must be enough money in the account to cover both your course fees and living costs